The Decline of Typical Spanish Bars – is it really a bad thing?

 Not as many as before, but I think they’re still going strong.

 P.S.
 What are your favorite typical Spanish bars?
 Also, wanna buy me a beer?
 Or some squid?
 Pork ear?
 Morcilla?
 I’m hungry.
 (Almost always.)
 Anyway, hit me up, right here in the comments…

 P.P.S.
 Just as a thought experiment – if you found out tomorrow that your long-lost uncle Antonio had left you his old-man bar in his will, would you just pick up where he left off?
-Or would you improve a few things?
+Or would you improve a few things and update the vibe for the 21st century?
 Yeah, that’s what I thought.